acgetchell/CDT-plusplus/README.md

 doxygen
 ~~~

-This will generate `html/` and `latex/` directories which will contain
+This will generate the `html/` directory which will contain
 documentation generated from CDT++ source files. `USE_MATHJAX` has been enabled
 in [Doxyfile][41] so that the LaTeX formulae can be rendered in the html
 documentation using [MathJax][20]. `HAVE_DOT` is set to **YES** which allows